Madhu Ambat

-Madhu Ambat is an Indian cinematographer.
+Madhu Ambat is an Indian cinematographer who predominantly works in Malayalam and Tamil-language films apart from a few English, Hindi, Telugu, Kannada, Bengali and Sanskrit films.
 With a career spanning over 40 years, he is one of the most prolific cinematographers in Indian cinema.
 He is best known for his work in films such as Amaram, Anjali, and Makaramanju.
 He currently resides in Chennai, Tamil Nadu.
 He has won the National Film Award for Best Cinematography thrice.
 He is a member of the Indian Society of Cinematographers (ISC).